lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md

-# Setting up authentication with Miicrosoft Entra ID
+# Setting up authentication with Microsoft Entra ID

 The following guide will assist you in configuring your application to use Azure Active Directory for authentication.